ahmads62/coderefactor/README.md

 ## User Story
 AS A marketing agency I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines

-## AC
+## Acceptance Criteria
-* GIVEN a webpage meets accessibility standards
+* 1 GIVEN a webpage meets accessibility standards
-* WHEN I view the source code
+* 2 WHEN I view the source code
   * THEN I find semantic HTML elements
-* WHEN I view the structure of the HTML elements
+* 3 WHEN I view the structure of the HTML elements
   * THEN I find that the elements follow a logical structure independent of styling and positioning
-* WHEN I view the image elements
+* 4 WHEN I view the image elements
   * THEN I find accessible alt attributes
-* WHEN I view the heading attributes
+* 5 WHEN I view the heading attributes
   * THEN they fall in sequential order
-* WHEN I view the title element
+* 6 WHEN I view the title element
   * THEN I find a concise, descriptive title

-### Tasks Accomplished
+### Tasks Accomplished to achieve the acceptance criteria
-* 1 Redundant classes were removed and consolidated
+* 1 Added Alt text on images to meet accessibility standards
 * 2 DIV HTML elements were replaced with semantic HTML elements
-* 3 Alt text was added to images
-* 4 Comments added in the HTML
-* 5 CSS organised and comments added to improve readibility
+* 3 Code organised removed redundent classes Comments added in both HTML & CSS to improve readibility
-* 6 A descriptive title was added
+* 4 A descriptive title was added

 ### Desktop Screen Images
 Header / Nav / Hero